 Not taking time to fill in the design brief

-Design brief is not made to give you extra things to do (I know how it is, you have a gazillion things to do before the launch of your brand, you don’t need another thing to fill in!).
-We need the design brief to get better understanding on your business.
+Design brief is not made to give you extra things to do (I know how it is, you have gazillion things to do before the launch of your brand, you don’t need another thing to fill in!) – We need the design brief to get a better understanding of your business.
 It helps us to understand about your ideal customers, what you want them to think of you and how we can make the brand engage with them.

 In my brief, i also asked clients to send me samples of images, logos or graphics that grab their attention, as some people are more visual than verbal.
 A picture paints a thousand words… and the visual moodboard helps your graphic designer to be on the right direction.

 “When you run your business, you get distracted by day to day things, it is hard to take time out to think deeply about what your brand is all about.
 Hence, this process was designed to help business owners to take time to think deeply about what it is that they really want to achieve.”